tbenade/wercker-devcenter/source/articles/werckerjson/intro.md

     }

 All commands are logged by default.
 If you have sensitive information, it is possible to hide commands from the log.
-In stead of the command, use an object and set log to false:
+Instead of the command, use an object and set log to false:

     {
       "pre-install" : [{ "cmd" : "echo my-pre-install-script.sh", "log" : false }]
     }

 You can combine commands that should be logged and that shouldn't be logged:

     {
       "pre-install" : ["echo 1", { "cmd" : "echo my-pre-install-script.sh", "log" : false }, "echo 2"]
     }

+Below some short explanations on the most common directives:

 ### lang